getpop/field-query/README.md

 Array of properties to filter the results (when applied to a property along a path), or modify the output (when applied to a property on a leaf node) from the field.
 These are enclosed using `()`, defined using `:` to separate the property name from the value (becoming `name:value`), and separated using `,`.

+Values do not need be enclosed using quotes `"..."`.

 _Filtering results **in GraphQL**:_

 ```graphql